Fort Smith, Northwest Territories: History

 Horse-drawn freight services were complemented by tractors in 1919, when the Alberta & Arctic Transportation Company, a subsidiary of Lamson & Hubbard Trading Company, commissioned two 75 hp tractors on the Slave River portage to haul commercial freight from one side of the rapids to the other.

 With the discovery of oil at Norman Wells in 1920, a federal government administration building was constructed to house the new Northwest Territories branch and the first court of justice in the Mackenzie District.
 The Union Bank of Canada, making use of a tent, opened the first bank in the Northwest Territories in Fort Smith in June 1921.

-Distributor was launched in 1920 by the Lamson & Hubbard Trading Company to service its trading posts along the Mackenzie River.
+In 1920 the Lamson & Hubbard Trading Company launched Distributor to service its trading posts along the Mackenzie River.
 This group was taken over by the HBC in 1924.
-By the 1930s, a significant part of the Fort Smith economy was centred around ship and barge building with the HBC and Northern Transportation Company Limited (NTCL) establishing shipyards below Fort Smith.
+By the 1930s, a significant part of the Fort Smith economy was centred around ship and barge building.
+The HBC and Northern Transportation Company Limited (NTCL) established shipyards below Fort Smith.

-Wood Buffalo National Park was established in 1922 with its operations and administration headquarters in Fort Smith.
+Wood Buffalo National Park was established in 1922; its operations and administration headquarters were in Fort Smith.

 In 1924, Fort Smith received the first of the Northwest Territories and Yukon Radio System installed by the Royal Canadian Corps of Signals.
 In 1928, Fort Smith Airport was built.

-The discovery of gold in Yellowknife in 1938 also represented an economic boost to Fort Smith as many prospectors came passing through.
-In the same year, an Anglican Mission house was built and a church was added in 1939.
+The discovery of gold in Yellowknife in 1938 was a catalyst for an economic boost to Fort Smith, as many prospectors came passing through and bought supplies at the post.
+In the same year, an Anglican Mission house was built; a church was built in 1939.

-In 1942–1943, Fort Smith played its own small part in the war effort when huge armies raged across the globe in the Second World War.
+In 1942–1943, Fort Smith played a small part in the war effort when huge armies raged across the globe in the Second World War.
 With a population of 250, Fort Smith hosted 2,000 United States Army soldiers who were en route to the Canol Oil Pipeline Project at Norman Wells and the Canol Road.
 They brought hundreds of barge loads of supplies; and in order to move these, they built a tractor road from Fort Smith to Hay River and even farther north.